Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

   </TabItem>
 </Tabs>

-### 2. Ensure you have a Node.js Function handler
+### 2. Export a function handler

-If you don't have a Node.js function handler, you can create one using the following steps:
+You can implement and export a function handler following the next steps:

 <details>
   <summary>**Create a Hello World Serverless Function handler**</summary>